tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

     <figcaption>Figure 6: Shows the total XP multiplier for each encounter difficulty using the encounter multiplier and critical hit XP multiplier values shown in Fig. <a href="#fig:pf-xp-multiplier-components" class="fig-ref">5</a>.</figcaption>
 </figure>

 This behavior isn't cause for concern.
 In fact, it's expected.
 Since the number of monsters per encounter at each relative monster level decreases along with the encounter difficulty, so too will the encounter multiplier while the critical hit multiplier remains the same.
-The effect this ultimately has on the PF 2e encounter building rules is that the difference between each difficulty is actually larger that it appears based on their relative XP thresholds.
+The effect this ultimately has on the PF 2e encounter building rules is that the difference between each encounter difficulty is actually larger that it appears based on the listed XP thresholds.

 The <a href="#tab:pf-adj-xp" class="fig-ref">Pathfinder Adjusted XP</a> table (below) shows how these adjusted XP thresholds compare with the XP of an Extreme encounter.
 What I find especially interesting, is that these new adjusted XP thresholds have ratios that are quite close to the ratios I calculated [previously]({{ site.url }}{{ site.baseurl }}{% link _classes/xp-and-player-characters.md %}#fig:encounter-xp-thresholds-vs-level) for D&D 5e's Easy, Medium, and Deadly encounter difficulties.